Redis server by default is not password protected.

 CONFIG REWRITE

-It will works for next restart onwards
+It will work for the next restart onwards

-- using redis.conf file
+• using redis.conf file

-redis.conf file contains security related configured uncommented as seen below
+Redis.conf file contains security related configured uncommented as seen below

 Change from